podhmo/jqfpy/README.rst

   $ cat data.json | jq -r '.apps | . as $$o | keys | map(select($$o[.].use))'

-If you have python's knowledge, this is tiny oneliner, isn't?
+If you have python's knowledge, this is tiny oneliner, isn't it?

 .. code-block:: console